 - 14.1.
-Workplace participants will be provided with training to ensure they can safely clean-up and dispose of any chemical spills that may occur. - 14.2.
-Spill Response training will be provided during the induction and refresher training will be provided annually to ensure Workplace participants continue to observe safe work practices. - 14.3.
+Wastewater and Drum Operators will be provided with spill response training to ensure they can safely clean up and dispose of any chemical spills that may occur. - 14.2.
 All workplace participants will be provided with training during the induction on how to report any hazardous spills and complete an Incident Report and Investigation Form.
-Refresher training will be provided annually to ensure workplace participants are aware of their responsibility to report any emergency hazardous materials and wastewater pollutant spills. - 14.4.
-Training records for workplace participants shall be maintained by the WHS department. - 14.5.
+Refresher training will be provided annually to ensure workplace participants are aware of their responsibility to report any emergency hazardous materials and wastewater pollutant spills. - 14.3.
+Training records for all workplace participants shall be maintained by the WHS department. - 14.4.
 The Department Supervisors or delegate will conduct a training needs analysis on an annual basis to determine training requirements and will be discussed with the General Manager.